fsprojects/fantomas/docs/docs/end-users/UpgradeGuide.md

 ### Miscellaneous
 - The public API of CodeFormatter no longer uses `FSharpOption<'T>`, instead overloads are now used.
+- `StrictMode` was removed from `FormatConfig`, not passing the source text in the public API will have the same effect.

 <fantomas-nav previous="./VSCode.html" next="./FAQ.html"></fantomas-nav>